vignitin/jnpr-dpi-reporter/README.md

-jnpr-dpi-reporter
+jnpr-dpi-reporter: Open-source data visualization tool for Juniper MX-based DPI
 ==================

-Open-source data visualization tool for Juniper MX-based DPI

 **jnpr-dpi-reporter** is a containerized data visualization tool for Juniper MX-based DPI devices.

-The Juniper MX-based Services Control Gateway (SCG) when used as a DPI exports flow information in the IPFIX format (RFC 7011).
-The IPFIX records include Juniper enterprise-specific Information Elements to provide detailed information about the flows.
+The Juniper MX-based Services Control Gateway (SCG) when configured as a DPI, exports information about the subscriber flows in the IPFIX format (RFC 7011).
+Along with the standard netflow fields, export IPFIX records also include Juniper enterprise-specific Information Elements that provide more detailed information about the flows.
+These records can be consumed by an IPFIX collector and fed into a data visualization tool.

-This container is based on an ELK stack.
-The logstash netflow codec has been modified to support IPFIX records from Juniper MX-based SCG DPI.
-To get things started, a few Kibana plugins, visualizations and a Summary dashboard have been included in the container.
+In the jnpr-dpi-reported docker container is based on the ELK stack and the netflow codec in the logstash collector has been modified to support the Juniper enterprise-specific Information Elements.
+Additionally, to get things started a few Kibana plugins, visualizations and a Summary dashboard have been included in this container.

 The container also be used for visualizing any netflow version 5, 9 and 10 records.
 It listens on the following ports:
 - Netflow v5,9: **2055/udp**
 - Netflow v10: **4739/udp**

-The ELK versions used in this container are:
+The following ELK versions have been used:
 Logstash (collector): 2.4
 Elasticsearch (database/search engine): 2.4
 Kibana (front-end): 2.6.1